Choosing Your First Gypsy Jazz Guitar

 Instrument Care and Maintenance

-The Finish: We recommend the regular use of a safe cream polish to clean and protect delicate nitrocellulose and water based varnishes.
+The Finish: We recommend the regular use of a safe cream polish to clean and protect delicate nitrocellulose and water based finishes.
 A small amount of polish on a low lint polishing cloth applied gently can remove stubborn residue buildup.

 The Fingerboard: Use of a small amount of lemon oil can renew the fretboard surface and remove oil and dirt from the surface.

 Altamira guitars are quite possibly the most authentic and affordable guitars on the market.
 We have developed a preparation and setup process which brings out the best qualities of the instrument and provides a more stable instrument for years to come.
-Every aspect of the guitar is detailed, perfected and adjusted by Tommy Davy personally.
+Every aspect of the guitar is detailed, perfected and custom adjusted by Tommy Davy personally.

 Tags: Altamira Gypsy Jazz Guitars, Gypsy Jazz Guitar Care, DjangoGuitars, How to Buy a Gypsy Jazz Guitar